 There is a global misperception often forwarded by Amhara expansionists that Ethiopia has been a nation for centuries.
 But instead the area we call Ethiopia came into being less than 200 years ago when Amharic kings become dominant over the Tigrayan monarchy and then conquered Cushitic peoples in Oromia, the Southern Nations, the Afar, and were “gifted” part of Somalia by European powers.
 In reality the Tigray have always thought of themselves as a nation in an empire.

-Recently the world was stunned when the very small region of Tigray managed to retake most of its territory back from the federal forces of the Ethiopian national government who has one of the largest armies in Africa.
+Recently the world was stunned when the very small region of Tigray managed to retake most of its territory back from the federal forces of the Ethiopian national government last summer who had one of the largest armies in Africa.
 To those who know the past 100 years this is not so surprising.
 A look at the recent history of the Ethiopian empire, a collection of many ethnic groups struggling for dominance, over the past century lends insight to current events.

 How Western Civilization Has Looked at Ethiopia